Live USB: Full installation

-An alternative to a live solution is a traditional operating system installation with the elimination of swap partitions.
-This installation has the advantage of being efficient for the software, as a live installation would still contain software removed from the persistent file due to the operating system’s installer still being included with the media.
-However, a full installation is not without disadvantages; due to the additional write cycles that occur on a full installation, the life of the flash drive may be slightly reduced.
-To mitigate this, some live systems are designed to store changes in RAM until the user powers down the system, which then writes such changes.
-Another factor is if the speed of the storage device is poor; performance can be comparable to legacy computers even on machines with modern parts if the flash drive transfers such speeds.
-One way to solve this is to use a USB hard drive, as they generally give better performance than flash drives regardless of the connector.
+One alternative to the live operating-system solution would be a full installation; that is, a traditional installation, but without swap partitions.
+This option has the advantage of being efficient for the software, as it eliminates the need for the device to retain – separate from the persistent file – the operating-system’s installer software.
+However, full installation is not without disadvantages; due to the additional write cycles that it requires, the life of the flash drive may be slightly reduced.
+To mitigate this, some live systems are designed to store changes in RAM until the user initiates a system powerdown, which triggers the actual writes to the device.
+The trade-off is greater risk of lost work, in the case of an abnormal abort.
+Beyond these, another factor to consider is that, if the transfer speed of the storage device is poor, then performance can be reduced to a rate more typical of legacy computers – even for machines with modern components.
+This issue can usually be overcome by installing to a USB hard drive, as they generally perform better than flash drives, regardless of the connector.